raspibolt/raspibolt/guide/lightning/cln.md

 ### Shortcuts & Aliases

-* Create shortcuts and aliases for easier command handling
+* Create shortcuts and aliases for easier command handling.

 ```sh
 nano .bashrc
 ```

-* Append the following at the end of the file
+* Append the following at the end of the file.

 ```sh
 alias lightning-cli="./lightning/cli/lightning-cli"